Hackintosh: macOS Mojave (10.14)

 Clover was updated to support Mojave with revision 4514.
 UniBeast also received Mojave support for Intel-based machines.
 A distro of Hackintosh Mojave by Hackintosh Zone (10.14) was released.
 Apple has also discontinued support for NVIDIA Web Drivers from the first release of macOS Mojave, to current.

 macOS Catalina (10.15)

 Clover r4945 was the first version of Clover to support macOS Catalina, beginning with the first developer beta of macOS Catalina 10.15.
 UniBeast was updated for macOS Catalina support, but there has not yet been a MultiBeast release for Catalina.
 For the first public stable release of macOS 10.15, AMD patches were also released, allowing the booting of macOS Catalina on AMD CPU systems.
 A new bootloader began to emerge during this time, called OpenCore.
 It is a necessity for AMD users beyond macOS 10.15.2.

 macOS Big Sur (11)

 macOS Big Sur works on Intel processors.
-But in 2020, Apple began to move to ARM64-based Apple silicon processors, and announced it will eventually stop supporting the Intel64 architecture.
+But in 2020, Apple began to move to ARM64-based Apple silicon processors, and announced it will stop supporting x86_64 soon.